 - Understand the cultural context of many iconic film, theater, and television musicals; - Gain a deeper understanding of how musicals as a genre have both reflected and challenged hegemonies in American culture and offered or denied a voice to particular social groups across time; - Recognize how film and media industry shifts have influenced the evolution of the genre; - Strengthen critical analysis, research, and writing skills, and understanding of how in-depth historical research can enrich our appreciation of artistic works.
 Course Materials Our readings will be compiled in a two-part course reader for sale at Jenn's Copies, 2518 Guadalupe Street.
 They have an online shopping link at https://jennscopies.com.
-A few of the readings will be available in PDF form to print from our "Modules" page on Canvas.
+A copy of the course reader also will be placed on reserve for two-hour checkout at the Perry Castañeda Library (PCL).
+Please contact me any time you are not able to access the class readings; I'll help you out.
 The assigned readings are meant to be read before class; please come in prepared to discuss them.
 A few readings may be substituted or added during the semester, while the amount of reading will stay roughly the same.
 The weekly screenings also are required course materials.
-Assignments and Grade Breakdown Participation - 26%.
+Assignments and Grade Breakdown Participation - 21%.

 Participation includes active engagement in and regular attendance in class.
 Regularly showing up for class, speaking up from time to time, and participating actively in activities will earn you a high grade in Participation.
 I strongly encourage you to share your thoughts on the course material, get actively involved, and get to know your classmates.
 Your attendance will affect this grade as well.
 Everyone has three "freebie" unexcused absences that will not affect your grade.
-Each unexcused absence after that will result in a half letter grade off the Participation grade.
+Each unexcused absence after that will result in a half-letter grade off the Participation grade.
 Excused absences, such as for illness, will not affect your grade, however!
 Please keep in touch when you have to miss class.
 (See Attendance for more information).
 Discussion Posts and Responses, 24% (8 x 3% each).